 Learning is a beautiful thing, is one of the gifts life gives us daily, but it takes someone who loves to actually learn to learn.
-Someone who doesn’t like being lazy at all times.
 Paying attention, therefore, again, is key.
 Water is light, but when water becomes heavy, you’d better run, because disagreeing is acceptable, disrespect is not and consistent misbehaviour must be corrected.
-The harder I try, I regress, as Adele says on her ’30’ album.
+The harder I try, I regress, as Adele says on her 30 album.
 A woman’s power is very similar to water.
 You’d better watch out when a woman reconnects to herself and stands up.
 While learning, one, inevitably, bumps into heady, recognises the bullshit in the heavy and lets that different fall in place and spark something wonderful inside.
 Just like a love bubble rush does.
-Like the very small metal ball – in a game I don’t know the name of – you’re supposed to move, inside a device, left, right, up, down and get into the perfect, very small spot.
-That’s how I’m imagining it naturally happening.
+Like the very small metal ball in the game you’re supposed to move, inside a device, left, right, up, down to get it into its place.
+Naturally.

-All of the above or just listen to this song, it kind of stands for many of the previously mentioned encounters, both male and female:
+All of the above or just listen to this song.

 Because the love I thought I had for you was, actually, finally, for myself.
 Everything on top of it is a bonus.
 Just like humour is.
 In case you’re into lyrics.
 Keep your heart safe and your music dangerous is the best advice Adele has been given and she gives it forwards.
 Adventurous just came to mind.

 To be continued.